anton-a-tkachev/Complex-Numbers-for-Free-Pascal/README.md

 *This works best with [Lazarus IDE](https://www.lazarus-ide.org/)*

+## Usage
+To use this module with your Pascal project you need to follow these steps

+1. Copy unit '*Cplx.pas*' and '*Cplxsup.pas*' into your Pascal project root directory
+2. Call Project Manager (if any) in your IDE and attach units '*Cplx.pas*' and '*Cplxsup.pas*' to your project
+3. List units '*Cplx*' and '*Cplxsup*' under your '*USES*' preprocessor directive in the main *.lpr* file which is the *ComplexNumbers.lpr* in our case but can be different in yours
+4. Enjoy your coding with complex numbers!

+Your *USES* directive then may look as follows

+	uses
+	{$IFDEF UNIX}{$IFDEF UseCThreads}
+	cthreads,
+	{$ENDIF}{$ENDIF}
+	Classes, Cplx, Cplxsup, Math, Crt;

 ## Imaginary unit
 Imaginary unit is defined as 'j' such that one can execute, for example